from 3 reviews

-Our guide will pick you up at 8h30 am from your hotel, and our first stop will be at Mare Aux Vacoas Reservoir.
-Constructed in 1885, the reservoir is the biggest in Mauritius with a capacity of 25.90 million cubic meters.
-The region also takes pride in its constant breeze of freshness as its surrounded by a dense rain-forest of several tropical trees such as eucalyptus, pine and casuarinas.
+Built in the year 1885, Mare aux Vacoas has the honour of being the largest reservoir on the island with a capacity of almost 26 million cubic meters. he region also takes pride in its constant breeze of freshness as its surrounded by a dense rain-forest of several tropical trees such as eucalyptus, pine and casuarinas.

 You will not want to miss a visit to the sacred lake of Grand Bassin while you are in Mauritius.
 Famed as the largest Hindu temple on the island, this place is more peaceful and tranquil than it first seems.
 Several devotees are found praying to Hindu deities, offering fruits and light-scent incense, creating a spiritual atmosphere in the calm and tranquil surrounding.